gust10/852Planner/README.md

-# Hong Kong Wander Plan
+# WonderPlan HK

-A React application for planning and exploring trips in Hong Kong, built with modern web technologies.
+WonderPlan HK - A React application for planning and exploring trips in Hong Kong, built with modern web technologies.

 ## Features